 Similarly, smartphones can track sleep patterns, allowing users to identify areas for behavioural adjustment.
 For example: by analysing the data and realising that you go to bed far too late, you are able to change your behaviour.

 Devices such as Fitbit and our smartphones offer a simple way of measuring physical activity, and because the change is measured by a device, you can be sure it is a true reflection of reality.

-This is why this method is best used in conjunction with feedback from others.
 The difference between self-assessment and how others perceive your behaviour is telling, and it can validate or invalidate how you perceive your own behaviour.
 So how do you measure others’ view?